jeka-kiselyov/fastify-mongoose-api/README.md

 # Fastify plugin to expose API for Mongoose MongoDB models

-If you are using [Fastify](https://github.com/fastify/fastify) as your server and [Mongoose](https://github.com/Automattic/mongoose) as your ODM, here is the easiest solution to run API server for your models.
+If you are using [Fastify](https://github.com/fastify/fastify) as your server and [Mongoose](https://github.com/Automattic/mongoose) as your ODM, here is the easiest solution to run API server for your models. fastify-mongoose-api generates REST routes with refs subroutes like `/api/author/AUTHORID/books` and `/api/books/BOOKID/author` based on MongoDB Mongoose models definitions with few lines of code.

 ### As simple as:
 ```javascript